hapijs/joi/API.md

 Overrides the default joi error with a custom error if the rule fails where:
 - `err` can be:
   - an instance of `Error` - the override error.
-  - a `function(errors)`, taking an array of errors as argument, where it must either:
+  - a function with the signature `function(errors)`, where `errors` is an array of errors and it returns a single `Error`.
-    - return a `string` - substitutes the error message with this text
-    - return a single object or an array of objects, where each contains:
-      - `type` - optional parameter providing the type of the error (eg. `number.min`).
-      - `message` - optional parameter if `template` is provided, containing the text of the error.
-      - `template` - optional parameter if `message` is provided, containing a template string, using the same format as usual joi language errors.
-      - `context` - optional parameter, to provide context to your error if you are using the `template`.
-    - return an `Error` - same as when you directly provide an `Error`, but you can customize the error message based on the errors.

-Note that if you provide an `Error`, it will be returned as-is, unmodified and undecorated with any of the normal joi error properties.
+Note that if you provide an `Error`, it will be returned as-is, unmodified and undecorated with any of the normal error properties.
 If validation fails and another error is found before the error override, that error will be returned and the override will be ignored (unless the `abortEarly` option has been set to `false`).